Mesac Thomas

 a post he held for twelve years until his consecration as the inaugural Bishop of Goulburn in 1863.
 Thomas was consecrated on 25 March 1863 and installed on 8 April 1864.
 During his long incumbency he travelled widely within his diocese and oversaw the completion of the diocese's cathedral and a home for its future bishops.

 Bishop Thomas married on 7 November 1843 Mary Campbell Hasluck, the second daughter of Thomas Hinton Hasluck, of Handsworth, near Birmingham.

+Death

-Thomas died in Sydney, New South Wales, Australia on 15 March 1892 aged 75.
+Thomas died at Bishopthorpe Manor in Goulburn, New South Wales, Australia on 15 March 1892 aged 75.
 In March 1892 his death (in office) was announced in British newspapers.